deepixel-dev1/deepixel-dev1.github.io/License/README.md

 LICENSE TUTORIAL (For Android)
 =========================

->A license file is required to use the SW library provided by Deepixel Inc.
+>A license file is required to use the software library provided by Deepixel Inc.

 ## Requests a license

 The following information is required to generate and manage the license file.
-Please send us the information by email.[deepixel@deepixel.xyz]
+Please send us the information by [deepixel@deepixel.xyz]

 - Application ID
 >Application ID to which the license applies.